 I have also heard of using a hand mixer to shred chicken in a large bowl.
 That sounds a bit messy to me, but by all means, go for it, and good luck!

-The only thing better than a freshly made chicken taco is one that has been loaded up with all the best fixings.
+The only thing better than a freshly made chicken taco is one that has is loaded up with all the best fixings.
 There’s something about taking corn or flour tortillas loading them up with all the goodies.
 Here are some ideas for your next taco bar:

 - Mango avocado salsa

 - Pickled red onions